All About Evil: Development

 All About Evil was written and directed by Joshua Grannell, based on his short film Grindhouse, which features a similar, truncated premise.
 Grannell, a Maryland native who loved horror films from a young age, had previously worked as a manager of the Bridge Theatre in San Francisco, where he also staged weekly midnight movie events dubbed "Midnight Mass," which featured costume contests, drag shows, and other events based on the films being shown.
 Prior to making All About Evil, Grannell's "Midnight Mass" concept was created into the 2007 television series Midnight Mass with Your Host Peaches Christ in which Grannell, performing as his drag character of Peaches Christ, hosted airings of horror films.
-The series was funded by Mark Cuban, who had recently purchased Landmark Theaters, the company that owned and operated the Bridge Theatre which Grannell managed.
+The series was funded by Mark Cuban, who had recently purchased Landmark Theatres, the company that owned and operated the Bridge Theatre which Grannell managed.

-Writer-director Darren Stein, a friend of Grannell's produced the film.
+Writer-director Darren Stein, a friend of Grannell's, produced the film.